vargaviktor/tvctools/README.md

 # tvctools
 Videoton TV Computer (TVC) tape image converter (to and from wav, and a checksummer)

+To learn about the Videoton TV Computer (TVC) check the http://tvc.homeserver.hu/ page.

+Compile:
+- with FreePascal

 WAV2CAS
 -------
 Converts a 8 bit mono 44.1 KHz .WAV to .CAS file.